WARP

 THE MEANING OF COLORS

-Colors hold significant meaning in rug design across different cultures.
-For instance, green is considered sacred in Muslim countries as it represents 'Mohammed's coat,' while it is widely used in Chinese carpets.
-Conversely, yellow is seen as the Emperor's color in China.
+The use of colours in rug design holds immense significance in various cultures.
+For instance, in Muslim countries, green is considered sacred as it represents 'Mohammed's coat.'
+At the same time, it is widely used in Chinese carpets.
+Conversely, yellow is seen as the Emperor's colour in China.
 Red, on the other hand, is generally perceived as a symbol of power and wealth.

 PERSIAN RUG DESIGN